sfigg/commercialization-public/test/hlk/testref/how-to-measure-touch-panning-latency-win81.md

 sfirst =  0
 ```

 The last entry in the file shows the index of the first valid signal sequence.
-A ‘valid signal sequence’ refers to the beginning of signal sequences when the system became stable.
+A 'valid signal sequence' refers to the beginning of signal sequences when the system became stable.
 Between acquisition and collection, the test program writes the acquisition results to log files and, depending on the system performance, it might take some time for it to become stable.
 In the above example, the very first signal was valid so you can start comparing the time stamp intervals.

 You can take time stamp intervals by noting the difference between the two even numbered time stamps; or example, 0, 2, 4, 6, etc. As shown in the following table, the signals 4 and 6 are quite different from other signal intervals.
 Therefore, we know that another process has interrupted the test during that time.
 In normal cases, you should see less than 1% of difference.